fabien/loopback-example-backbone/README.md

 - proper documentation - see also: Usage.md
 - bring the example up to par with loopback-example-full-stack
 - complete this project into a proper TodoMVC-type Backbone app
-- only relations of type 'multiple' are handled at the moment
 - properly handle the restApiUrl for the test environment
 - refactor mixinLoopback into seperate Model and Collection mixins
 - export mixinLoopback as a helper method